Awagen

 About Awagen

-Awagen is a venue in Osaka with a verified price range of JPY 1,000–1,999 and weekday daytime hours.
-It is listed as open Monday through Friday from 9:30 AM to 4:30 PM, closed on Saturday and Sunday.
+Awagen is a venue in Osaka with a price range of JPY 1,000–1,999 and weekday daytime hours.
+It is open Monday through Friday from 9:30 AM to 4:30 PM, closed on Saturday and Sunday.
 Dress code is casual.
 Awagen also appears in the Tabelog 100 - Japanese traditional sweets / Japanese sweets cafe - WEST - 2023 recognition, making it a relevant stop for visitors researching that category in Osaka.

 What You'll Find